 - A value – usually a randomly generated unique number

-The website server which sends the cookie uses this number to recognise the browser that you are using when you return to a site or browse from page to page.
+- The website server which sends the cookie uses this number to recognize the browser that you are using when you return to a site or browse from page to page.

 Visit our top tips to find out more about managing your web browser privacy settings.

 Yes.
-You will need to follow the same process on every computer and different web browser (eg Internet Explorer, Google Chrome, Mozilla Firefox or Safari) that you use to fully decline behavioural advertising from that particular provider.
+You will need to follow the same process on every computer and different web browser (eg Internet Explorer, Google Chrome, Mozilla Firefox, or Safari) that you use to fully decline behavioral advertising from that particular provider.

 If you choose to decline behavioral advertising from a specific company, it only applies to that particular company’s use of behavioral data on the internet web browser on the computer or device you are using.

 It will therefore affect other people who use that web browser as well.
 For more information about opting out please visit our opt-out help page